pedrodornela/package-template/README.md

 # package_name

-Description.
+Description:
 The package package_name is used to:
 	Trainig to create packages and modules in Python.
+	Trainig to publish a project on Pypi.

 ## Installation